pablomilanese/car-classification/README.md

 [Keeron Willis](https://github.com/Keeron12)<br>

 ## Overview
-The purpose of this project is to group cars by multiple variables that would pair them fairly to race together.
+The purpose of this project is to group cars by multiple variables in order to race together in a fair way.
 Although it may seem obvious that a Bugatti and a Honda Civic cannot reasonably compete, the line gets blurred when we start to consider cars that have similar specs but differ in others.
-We chose this topic because
+We chose this topic because of a mutual interest in cars.
+Although not every car is built with the purpose of racing, it is the best way to put their performance to the test.
+To quote gymnastics coach Béla Károlyi, "no competition, no progress".

 The presentation can be found [here]() and the dashboard can be found [here](https://public.tableau.com/app/profile/miranda.jimenez/viz/RoughDraft_16650241899510/Story1?publish=yes).